ainaaa21/Java-Project/README.md

 # ⛺ **Campsite Booking Management System**

-A **Java-based** personal project designed to explore and demonstrate the core principles of building a reservation management system, with a focus on the **MVC architecture**.
+A **Java-based** project designed to explore and demonstrate the core principles of building a reservation management system, with a focus on the **MVC architecture**.
 This project simulates real-world campsite booking scenarios, allowing for hands-on experience with backend development, user interface design, and data management.
 The goal is to showcase fundamental concepts in software design and architecture rather than creating a fully functional production system.

 ---
 ## 🚀 **Key Features**